Gary Files: Theatre director

 Files started directing in 1993 when he co-founded the Period Pieces Company in an effort to revive classical theatre in Melbourne as it should be experienced.
-This was a company of Melbourne's finest actors (often locked into television series) who did performed readings of the classics with a complete cast – irrespective of the number of parts called for.
-Matching the right actors to the age of the character.
-Thus actors of all ages and experience worked together – something that proved immensely fulfilling – for cast, audience and director.
+This was a company of Melbourne actors who performed readings of the classics with a complete cast.
 He has directed There's One in Every Marriage, The Medieval Mystery Plays, A Flea in Her Ear, Trelawny of the "Wells", When We Are Married, Rookery Nook.
-The Devil is an Ass and the one-act opera Lo Sposo Deluso by Mozart – all for Period Pieces.
+The Devil is an Ass and the one-act opera Lo Sposo Deluso by Mozart, all for Period Pieces.

 In 1998 Files was artistic director of Crossing the Line, doing performed readings of plays by screenwriters at the Melbourne Writer's Festival at the Malthouse.
 For that he directed Snoop and Gossamer.
 He also directed the play Allison's Rub for La Mama and the Melbourne International Comedy Festival and has since directed Dorothy Parker Says for Michele Stayner at the Chapel Off Chapel.

 Writer

 Files writing career continued in Australia.
 He wrote the four-part comedy serial Uncle Vinny's Wireless for ABC–Radio, for which he won an AWGIE Award from the Australian Writers' Guild.
 He has also written, co-produced and performed the comedy series Bruce Roxon The All Australian Time Traveller for ABC–Radio, and adapted Tomorrow's Child as a series for ABC–Radio Schools.
 In 1984, he adapted and read to air an adaptation of the science-fiction novel The Man in the Maze for 3LO.
-He wrote and performed two programmes for the National Gallery of Victoria: Wedgewood - An 18th Century First and The Spirit of Art.
+He wrote and performed two programmes for the National Gallery of Victoria: Wedgewood – An 18th Century First and The Spirit of Art.
 He wrote and performed an episode of the ABC-Radio series Hindsight: "To The Ends of the Earth", about Australia's Canadian convicts.
 As well as two short films which he also appeared in "The Wardrobe" and "Salt Anyone?"